How to Get Your Partner On Board for Birth (Even If They’re Not Interested Yet)

 A Quick Story (Because I’ve Been There Too)

-At 33 weeks pregnant, I told my husband Stephen I wanted to switch to a natural birth.
+At 33 weeks pregnant, I told my husband Stephen that I wanted to approach birth differently than we had originally planned.

 He was nervous.